Oda clan: Edo period

 Though the Oda were effectively eclipsed by Toyotomi Hideyoshi following Nobunaga's death, it is not often known that the Oda continued to be a presence in Japanese politics.
 One branch of the family became hatamoto retainers to the Tokugawa shōgun, while other branches became minor daimyō lords.
 As of the end of the Edo period, these included Tendō Domain (also known as Takahata Domain, Dewa Province, 20,000 koku), Yanagimoto han (Yamato Province, 10,000 koku), Kaiju han (also known as Shibamura han; Yamato Province, 10,000 koku), and Kaibara han (Tanba Province, 20,000 koku).

 During the reign of the daimyō Nobutoshi, the Oda of Tendō Domain were signatories to the pact that created the Ōuetsu Reppan Dōmei.

 After Meiji Restoration

-After the Meiji Restoration in 1871, the feudal domains were abolished, and all the four houses of the Oda clan were appointed Viscount in the new hereditary peerage (kazoku).
+After the Meiji Restoration in 1871, the feudal domains were abolished, and all the four houses of the Oda clan were appointed viscounts in the new hereditary peerage (kazoku).